• Why Bamboo?

 How does Caboo paper compare in softness to other tissues?

 Unlike recycled bath tissue, which can be rough or thin, Caboo is soft.
-The sugarcane and bamboo fibres used to make this paper produce a much softer product than recycled paper and many virgin wood fibre papers.
+The bamboo fibres used to make this paper produce a much softer product than recycled paper and many virgin wood fibre papers.
 And it’s strong, too – bamboo’s natural qualities make a paper that’s been tested to be stronger than recycled tissue of the same weight.

 have found BPA in paper products made from trees, in particular recycled paper.
 This is primarily due to thermal papers

-(which contain high levels of BPA) that are recycled and from there getting mixed into the paper recycling process.
+(which contain high levels of BPA) that are recycled and from them getting mixed into the paper recycling process.
 There have been health related concerns linked to BPA in recent years.
 Caboo is BPA free.

 Our raw materials are sourced from Asia.
 Approximately one third of the world’s bamboo and most of the world’s fastest growing bamboo is found here.

 Does harvesting bamboo impact panda habitat?